a11yproject/a11yproject.com/README.md

 # The A11Y Project

 The Accessibility [(A11Y)](https://a11yproject.com/posts/a11y-and-other-numeronyms/) Project is an Open-source, community-driven effort to make digital accessibility easier.

 ## Contributing

-You can learn about helping this project by reading our [Contributor documentation](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md) and [Content Style Guide](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTENT_STYLE_GUIDE.md).
+You can learn about helping this project by reading our [Code of Conduct](/code-of-conduct/), [Contributor documentation](https://a11yproject.com/contributing-guidelines/), and [Content Style Guide](https://a11yproject.com//content-style-guide/).
 Please familiarize yourself with them before submitting content.

-This README is focused on the technical side of the project.
+This `README` is focused on the technical side of the project.
 If you are interested in contributing information like Posts or Resources, please refer to our FOO.

 ## Development